inariksit/NLP_course/2016/Tutorial1/partII.md

 ### Writing morphological analysers

 If you are interested in developing morphological resources for some language, you'll need knowledge of morphological tools (lexc, twol, ...).
-With those tools, you can write *rewrite rules*, such as `n -> m / _ p` (*n* turns into *m* if followed by *p*), or parallel *constraints*, such as `n:m <=> _ *:p` (an *n* on the lexical side is realised as *m*, if it's followed by a *p* on the surface side; conversely, if a *m* on the surface side is followed by a *p*, then it must be an *n* in the lexical side.)
+With those tools, you can write *rewrite rules*, such as `n -> m / _ p` (*n* turns into *m* if followed by *p*), or parallel *constraints*, such as `n:m <=> _ b:p` (an *n* on the lexical side is realised as *m*, if it's followed by a *p* on the surface side, and that *p* is a *b* on the lexical side.
+Conversely, if there is a sequence *mp* on the surface side, then it must be an *nb* in the lexical side.
+This rule models two phenomena: first, the nasal assimilates in place of the plosive, and second, the plosive loses its voicing.)

 These tools use internally *transducers* to do all the fancy stuff.
 Transducers are like automata, but instead of just matching, they also transform the input.
 As for theory, you as a user don't need much insight in automata/transducers, but more on the morphophonological phenomena that happen in your language.
-You just write local rules, one for each phenomenon, and all the fancy transducer magic transforms your rules into a single minimal black box that tackles all the morphology.
+You just write local rules, what you need for each phenonemon, and all the fancy transducer magic transforms your rules into a single minimal black box that tackles all the morphology.

 ### Mathematical insight / writing tools to write morphological analysers